Periodic words, common subsequences and frogs: Words with distinct symbols

 \paragraph{Coupling $P(m+1,m)$ with the frog dynamics.} We consider a variant on $P(m+1,m)$, which is slowed down just enough in order to couple it with the frog dynamics.
 The chain $\hat P(m+1,m)$ has the same state-space as $P(m+1,m)$ but evolves according to: \begin{enumerate} \item With probability $\max\bigl\{0,1-{2m+1\over k}\bigr\}$, do nothing. \item Otherwise, follow the same process as $P(m+1,m)$. \end{enumerate} Since $\hat P(m+1,m)$ is simply a (potentially) lazy version of $P(m+1,m)$, any stationary distribution of $P(m+1,m)$ is also a stationary distribution of $\hat P(m+1,m)$.

 Consider any state $S=(S^+,S^-)\in{\Z/k\Z\choose m+1}\times{\Z/k\Z\choose m}$.
 For $x\in\Z/k\Z$, consider the partial sums

 It is a well-known fact in the study of Dyck paths (which according to \cite[p.~373]{concretemath} is originally due to Raney~\cite{raney}), that for any such $S$ there is a \emph{unique} $x\in\Z/k\Z$ for which \eqref{eqn:partial} is strictly positive for all~$j$.
 Note that such an $x$ must satisfy $x\in S^+\setminus S^-$.
 We call the positive frog sitting at position $x$ \emph{the optimistic frog}.
+From the preceding observation about $x$ we know that the optimistic frog does not share its lily pad with another frog.

 For a state $S=(S^+,S^-)\in{\Z/k\Z\choose m+1}\times{\Z/k\Z\choose m}$, define two functions $f^-(S)\eqdef\{\lilypad_i:i\in S^-\}$ and $f^+(S)\eqdef\lilypad_x$ where $x$ is the position of the optimistic frog.
 Define also $f(S)\eqdef\bigl(f^+(S),f^-(S)\bigr)$.